ryman1/keeweb-wiki/Electron-alternatives.md

 We're not concerned much about disk space since extra 100 MB doesn't matter nowadays (which is arguable but that's our opinion), while reducing memory requirements would be nice.

 In terms of development effort, rewriting the app in Qt is equal to full re-creation from scratch, this doesn’t sound realistic.

 Switching to a WebView-based solution would need some work on app stability and implementation of missing features, but it has big wins in filesystem space and consumes 35% less memory.
+WebView support is however not great and it will also add limitations on our operating system coverage.

 ### Decision